The ultimate NC500 itinerary

 Day 7: Dornoch to Inverness

-Driving time: one hour (without detours)
+Driving time: an hour (without detours)

 Miles: 44

 It's a straight shot of an hour back down to Inverness from Dornoch, but there are potential detours along the way, including west (35 minutes' round trip) to the pretty Falls of Shin.
-You could also swing by Chanonry Point on the Black Isle, adding half an hour's driving time, to spot dolphins.
-There are plenty of distilleries to visit on this stretch too, for toasting to a successful trip with a tour and tasting.
+You could also swing by Chanonry Point on the Black Isle, adding half an hour's driving time, to spot dolphins; you’ll need to schedule your visit for when the tide starts coming in as that’s when you’re most likely to see the dolphins coming inshore to feed.
+There are plenty of distilleries (such as Singleton or Whyte & McKay) to visit on this stretch too, for toasting to a successful trip with a tour and tasting.
+The Highland Malt Whisky Experience in Inverness is another good spot to celebrate your drive with a wee dram.

 As it's your last night, consider wrapping up with a glamping stay at some form of luxury accommodation.
-How about a hand-crafted pod made from a whisky barrel?

 Melvich – Kirkton Holidays